christianhidber/easyagents/README.md

 [191001]

+* starting with easyagents 1.3 (191102) the backends for tensorforce and keras-rl are suspended until support for tensorflow 2.0 is available.
 * if you are interested in other algorithms, backends or hyperparameters let us know by [creating an issue](https://github.com/christianhidber/easyagents/issues/new/choose).
   We'll try our best to support you.